Mental Health Graduate Nurse Program

 The academic component of the graduate program comprises of 4x assessments, 2x case presentations and clinical competencies.
 Each assessment is tailored to your place of work and is relevant to your career growth and clinical skills.

-For more information about the programs, eligibility criteria, position descriptions and how to apply, please visit the Specialty Practice Programs website
+For more information about the programs, eligibility criteria, position descriptions and how to apply, please visit Specialty Practice Programs - St Vincent's Hospital Melbourne.

 How to Apply